Why State Healthcare Individual Mandates are Becoming More Popular

 Which states enacted a healthcare individual mandate?

-So far, Massachusetts, New Jersey, the District of Columbia and Vermont have passed individual mandates.
+So far, Massachusetts, New Jersey, the District of Columbia, Vermont, California, and Rhode Island have passed individual mandates.
 Penalties vary and may change yearly, but can be range from a couple hundred dollars to $1500.
 Below is a brief summary of what we know about the current state mandates.

 |State||Date Individual Mandate in Effect||Employer reporting obligation||2019 Individual Mandate Penalty|